ErikNoren/WebApi.ProgressiveDownloads/README.md

 **NuGet Package Information**

-When I have a substantial change, I'll publish a new version to NuGet.
-The first version is [already published](https://www.nuget.org/packages/VikingErik.Net.Http.ProgressiveDownload).
+When I have a substantial change, I'll publish a new version [to NuGet](https://www.nuget.org/packages/VikingErik.Net.Http.ProgressiveDownload).

 **Usage Information**